howerj/edlin/readme.md

 editing is used.
 Ranges behave differently depending on the command and which optional numbers are provided.
 A file pointer exists which is used and updated depending on the command and optional numbers provided.

+For numbers, the character '.' can be used for the current line number and '$' can be used to mean the end of the file.
+For example '.,$d' would delete everything from the current line up until the end of the file.

 * q